piyush-bhatt/vscode-base16-terminal/README.md

 # Usage

-`Note: A folder or workspace should be open to chage Terminal theme`
+`Note: A folder or workspace should be open to change Terminal theme`

 1. Open `Command Palette`.
 2. Type or Select `Set Terminal Theme` command.